Emese92/_bar-project/README.md

  * Hero Image:
     - The landing image on the home page include text overlay with opening times and contact information.
-    - It also has an inviting text with a responsive button that takes you to the reservation section (it is not avialable on small screens).
+    - It also has an inviting text with a responsive button that takes you to the reservation section.

 ![Hero Image](/assets/images/hero-image.png)